Charlie-Giese/BitRev/README.md

 # BitRev
-Super basic Binary for performing bit reversal of any subselection of bits.
+Super basic Binary for performing bit reversal of any subselection of bits, with CLI.